guberArmin/PG6301-1-20V-Exam/README.md

    - `user name`: **foo**`password`: **foo** - By default gets 3 random players

 ### Requirements
-I have fulfilled all requirements from exam text and added some **extra** functionality that is discussed later on.
+I have fulfilled all requirements from exam text and added some **extra**, functionality that is discussed later on.

 Code coverage on running `yarn test` is  72.18%